jwaliszko/ExpressiveAnnotations/README.md

 * `string Trim(string str)`
     * Removes all leading and trailing white-space characters from the specified string (null-safe).
 * `string Concat(string strA, string strB)`
-    * Concatenates two specified strings.
+    * Concatenates two specified strings (null-safe).
 * `string Concat(string strA, string strB, strC)`
-    * Concatenates three specified strings.
+    * Concatenates three specified strings (null-safe).
 * `int CompareOrdinal(string strA, string strB)`
     * Compares strings using ordinal sort rules.
-An integer that indicates the lexical relationship between the two comparands is returned:
+An integer that indicates the lexical relationship between the two comparands is returned (null-safe):
-        * less than zero    - strA is less than strB,
+        * -1    - strA is less than strB,
-        * zero              - strA and strB are equal,
+        *  0    - strA and strB are equal,
-        * greater than zero - strA is greater than strB.
+        *  1    - strA is greater than strB.
 * `int CompareOrdinalIgnoreCase(string strA, string strB)`
-    * Compares strings using ordinal sort rules and ignoring the case of the strings being compared.
+    * Compares strings using ordinal sort rules and ignoring the case of the strings being compared (null-safe).
 * `bool StartsWith(string str, string prefix)`
-    * Determines whether the beginning of specified string matches a specified prefix.
+    * Determines whether the beginning of specified string matches a specified prefix (null-safe).
 * `bool StartsWithIgnoreCase(string str, string prefix)`
-    * Determines whether the beginning of specified string matches a specified prefix, ignoring the case of the strings.
+    * Determines whether the beginning of specified string matches a specified prefix, ignoring the case of the strings (null-safe).
 * `bool EndsWith(string str, string suffix)`
-    * Determines whether the end of specified string matches a specified suffix.
+    * Determines whether the end of specified string matches a specified suffix (null-safe).
 * `bool EndsWithIgnoreCase(string str, string suffix)`
-    * Determines whether the end of specified string matches a specified suffix, ignoring the case of the strings.
+    * Determines whether the end of specified string matches a specified suffix, ignoring the case of the strings (null-safe).
 * `bool Contains(string str, string substr)`
-    * Returns a value indicating whether a specified substring occurs within a specified string.
+    * Returns a value indicating whether a specified substring occurs within a specified string (null-safe).
 * `bool ContainsIgnoreCase(string str, string substr)`
-    * Returns a value indicating whether a specified substring occurs within a specified string, ignoring the case of the strings.
+    * Returns a value indicating whether a specified substring occurs within a specified string, ignoring the case of the strings (null-safe).
 * `bool IsNullOrWhiteSpace(string str)`
-    * Indicates whether a specified string is null, empty, or consists only of white-space characters.
+    * Indicates whether a specified string is null, empty, or consists only of white-space characters (null-safe).
 * `bool IsDigitChain(string str)`
-    * Indicates whether a specified string represents a sequence of digits.
+    * Indicates whether a specified string represents a sequence of digits (null-safe).
 * `bool IsNumber(string str)`
-    * Indicates whether a specified string represents integer or float number.
+    * Indicates whether a specified string represents integer or float number (null-safe).
 * `bool IsEmail(string str)`
-    * Indicates whether a specified string represents valid e-mail address.
+    * Indicates whether a specified string represents valid e-mail address (null-safe).
 * `bool IsUrl(string str)`
-    * Indicates whether a specified string represents valid url.
+    * Indicates whether a specified string represents valid url (null-safe).
 * `bool IsRegexMatch(string str, string regex)`
-    * Indicates whether the regular expression finds a match in the input string.
+    * Indicates whether the regular expression finds a match in the input string (null-safe).
 * `Guid Guid(string str)`
     * Initializes a new instance of the Guid structure by using the value represented by the specified string.